Lynn Rippelmeyer: Career

 In 1984, Rippelmeyer became the first woman to captain a Boeing 747 across an ocean.
 Prior to this milestone, Rippelmeyer had been involved with transatlantic flights as a flight attendant and as a B-747 pilot for the cargo airline, Seaboard World Airlines in 1980–1981.
 The 1984 People Express flight was the first time a woman held the reins as Captain of this flight.
 Rippelmeyer acknowledged that the departure from Newark, New Jersey was uneventful.
 However, upon arrival in England, she was welcomed by reporters, magazine writers, and photographers due to the rarity of female pilots.
 Photos from this event were shared among newspapers across the world.
 Captain Rippelmeyer is the first American to have received this honor.

 Retirement

-The non-profit organization ROSE (ROatan Support Effort) was founded in September 2017.
+In retirement, Rippelmeyer authored two books about her career in aviation.
+Life Takes Wings: Lessons Learned from the World's First Female 747 Pilot (2022) and Life Takes Flight: Inspiration from the World's First Female 747 Pilot (2023).
+She is a public speaker, giving keynote addresses and presentations.

-Bringing hope of a better life to the people of Roatan and Honduras, Rippelmeyer founded ROSE after flying daily commercial flights into Tegucigalpa, Honduras.
+Rippelmeyer founded the non-profit organization ROSE (ROatan Support Effort) in September 2017.
+She sought to bring hope of a better life to the people of Roatan, Honduras.
+Earlier, Rippelmeyer flew daily commercial flights into Tegucigalpa, Honduras.
 Passengers often included missionaries and medical teams.
-She mad with the people of Roatan who were by creating and supporting health care clinics, schools, sports programs and an animal shelter.
-After witnessing the island's needs she began bringing supplies in on her flights, during her days off and while on vacation.
-ROSE helps to collect, transport and deliver donated supplies to qualifying local non-governmental organizations, groups and programs that bring medical, dental & vision health care, education and meals them.
+She became friends with some people in Roatan, who were creating and supporting health care clinics, schools, sports programs and an animal shelter.
+After witnessing the island's needs, she began bringing supplies in on her flights, during her days off and while on vacation.
+ROSE helps to collect, transport and deliver donated supplies to qualifying local non-governmental organizations, groups and programs which provide medical, dental & vision health care, education and meals.